AProjectHub/team_farmily/README.md

 7- Feed
 8- Toll free number/ expert assistance

-The best thing about the app is its built in 10 days !!!

 ### Technology used
 * Google Cloud VM & AMD instances for deploying ML model
 * Flutter